-- Recognize opportunities for immediate and ongoing cost savings and performance improvement
+- Recognise opportunities for immediate and ongoing cost savings and performance improvement

-- Understand the impact of current investment and spending trends on organizational performance
+- Understand the impact of current investment and spending trends on organisational performance

 - Identify opportunities to align spending with industry norms by conducting comparisons against unique peer groups and industry best practices